How do I register to bid?

 What is the auto-extend time within the horse race style closing?

 The auto-extend time goes into effect once the LOT item reaches its original ending time.
-The LOT will remain open for bidding if there has been at least one bid received on within the last , even if the original ending time has been reached.
+The LOT will remain open for bidding if there has been at least one bid received within the last 1 minute of scheduled closing (or the set extended bidding increment at the time), even if the original ending time has been reached.
 Extended bidding means that the LOT is not declared closed until there has been 1 minute of inactivity on the entire auction.
 Each time a bid it placed, it resets the clock timer on the LOT back to the high water mark auto-extend time that is set.

 How do I know I won?